rollup/rollup/docs/01-command-line-reference.md

 Rollup configuration files are optional, but they are powerful and convenient and thus **recommended**.

-A config file is an ES6 module that exports a default object with the desired options.
+A config file is an ES module that exports a default object with the desired options.
 Typically, it is called `rollup.config.js` and sits in the root directory of your project.

 Also you can use CJS modules syntax for the config file.